 important as we send so many edible plants and trees.
 Instead we use a combination

-of horticultural soft soap, natural predators and sticky traps.
+of plant based and organic pesticides, natural predators and sticky traps.
 You can find out

 more about natural predators and pest control at our sister site